03 Aug, 2021

 Severe Drought Across Prairies Highlights Urgency for Adaptation Support in Agriculture

 The severe, ongoing agricultural drought across the Prairie provinces is a concerning glimpse into the region’s future climate.
 Alberta alone is expected to pay out $1 billion in crop insurance as a result of the drought, while Saskatchewan has announced additional measures to support farmers struggling with dry conditions.
-In Manitoba, drought conditions are currently classified as “extreme” or “exceptional” by the Canadian Drought Monitor.
+In Manitoba, drought conditions are currently classified as “extreme” or “exceptional” by the Canadian Drought Monitor –where extreme and exceptional are defined as events that happen once every 20 years or 50 years, respectively.
+There are different ways of defining drought, so it is important to establish common ground.

 Farmers across the Canadian Prairies have, over many generations, proven adaptable to changing climate conditions.
 Existing practices to cope include zero-till agriculture, changes in crop varieties and rotations, feed-stockpiling, and agricultural insurance, amongst others.
 However, as highlighted in the “Canada in a Changing Climate” Prairies chapter recently released by Natural Resources Canada, the warming climate is expected to amplify weather extremes beyond the recent experience of Prairie farmers.
 While farmers may benefit from higher temperatures and longer growing seasons, other projected impacts, such as more frequent and intense droughts and floods, pose serious threats.